Chittaranjan railway station

 Chittaranjan railway station, formerly known as Mihijam railway station, station code CRJ, is the railway station in Mihijam, Jamtara district in the Indian state of Jharkhand.
-Chittaranjan railway station lies on the Howrah–Delhi main line on the Mughalsarai–Patna section.
+Chittaranjan railway station lies on the Howrah–Delhi main line on the Asansol–Patna section.
 The railway station is named after the Indian freedom fighter, Deshbandhu Chittaranjan Das.

 Chittaranjan railway station serves Mihijam and Chittaranjan township.
 The railway station is located in Mihijam, which is in Jharkhand, whereas the township falls in West Bengal.
 The Chittaranjan railway station is in Howrah–Delhi main line at a distance of 237 km from Howrah.
 The nearest major railway junction is Asansol, 25 km away.